-- Our staff induction programme includes a safeguarding section and new staff are asked to read the safeguarding policy and procedures.
-This also applies to Governors and Trustees - 2.
-Visitors, volunteers and external staff, including supply teachers, who visit our school are asked to read a visitors' code of conduct, which includes procedures for what to do if they have concerns about the safety of a pupil or concerns about the actions of an adult working/volunteering with children. - 3.
-Our safeguarding policy and procedures are re-visited on an annual basis and time is set aside for staff to re-read the document.
-In order to check staff understanding of the content.
-Training is delivered on the first day of the new school year and termly updates shared with staff.
-A safeguarding staff meeting is organised each term, which includes scenarios.
+- 1. Our staff induction programme includes a safeguarding section and new staff are asked to read the safeguarding policy and procedures and complete online Safeguarding training.
+Governors and trustees also complete safeguarding training. - 2.
+Visitors, volunteers and external staff, including supply teachers, who visit our school are asked to read a visitors' code of conduct, which includes procedures for what to do if they have concerns about the safety of a pupil or concerns about the actions of an adult working/volunteering with children. - Our safeguarding policy and procedures are re-visited on an annual basis and time is set aside for staff to re-read the document.
+Safeguarding is a termly item within staff meetings and scenarios and case studies are used to check staff understanding of the content.